 Individual Retirement Accounts

-The IRS poses limits on contributions for both traditional and Roth IRAs, and a 10 percent penalty may apply if you withdraw funds from either type of account before you turn 59 ½ years old.
+The IRS mandates limits on contributions for both traditional and Roth IRAs, and a 10% penalty may apply if you withdraw funds from either type of account before you turn 59 ½ years old unless you qualify for an exception to the penalty.

 Health Savings Accounts

-For example, if you contribute $50 per paycheck directly into an HSA, you would not have to pay income taxes on the $50.
-The balance in the HSA will continue to grow tax-free, while your taxable income would decrease by $50 each paycheck.
+For example, if you contribute $50 per paycheck directly to an HSA, you will not have to pay income taxes on that $50.
+The balance in the HSA will continue to grow without taxation, while your taxable income will decrease by $50 each paycheck.
+And the IRS will not tax withdrawals to pay for qualified expenses.

 Saving money on income taxes now can allow you to save more for retirement.
 Effective planning and leveraging opportunities to defer taxes can lessen the burden of what FINRA says can be “your single largest expense in retirement.”

-Although tax deferral does not eliminate your tax liability, tax-deferred options can help you save — and earn — more per dollar.
+Although tax deferral does not eliminate your tax liability, tax-deferred options can help you save — and earn — more per dollar until you are ready to withdraw money from the account.